Calum MacLeod (of Raasay)

-Malcolm Macleod (Scottish Gaelic: Calum Macleòid), BEM (15 November 1911 – 26 January 1988) was a crofter who notably built Calum's Road on the Island of Raasay, Scotland.
+Malcolm Macleod BEM (Scottish Gaelic: Calum Macleòid, 15 November 1911 – 26 January 1988) was a Scottish crofter who notably built Calum's Road on the Island of Raasay, Scotland.
 He was Local Assistant Keeper of Rona Lighthouse and the part-time postman for the north end of Raasay.

 Early life

 Calum was the son of Donald Macleod of Arnish Raasay and Julia Gillies of Fladda.
 He was born in Glasgow as his father was working in the merchant navy.
 With the outbreak of World War I, Calum and his mother moved to the croft and house adjacent to that of his grandfather, in northern Raasay.
 Calum had two brothers, Ronald and Charles, and three sisters, Bella Dolly (died in the 1919 Spanish flu pandemic), Katie and Bella.

 Calum attended Torran school, with its single teacher, James Mackinnon (Seumas Ruadh).
 He married Alexandrina (Lexie) Macdonald (1911–2001).

 Road building

 Calum and his brother, Charles, constructed the track from Torran to Fladda (Eilean Fladday), over three winters from 1949 to 1952.
 For this, they were each paid £35 a year by the local council.